cert-manager/website/content/en/docs/installation/upgrading/upgrading-0.16-1.0.md

 ### Kubernetes 1.14 and below

+These are the upgrade instructions to upgrade from cert-manager `v0.11.0` or higher, please consult other upgrade guides first before upgrading to `v1.0` if you run an older version of cert-manager.

 > **Note**: Due to the lack of support for conversion webhooks in your Kubernetes version this will not be an easy migration.
 We advise you to consider upgrading to Kubernetes 1.16 or higher before upgrading.
 Upgrading your Kubernetes cluster might be easier than upgrading cert-manager.

 We have released our `cert-manager.io/v1` API that replaces `cert-manager.io/v1alpha2`.
 Since the legacy version for Kubernetes 1.15 and below only supports one CRD version you have to transition all resources to `cert-manager.io/v1`.

 This makes for a fairly significant breaking change for users, as **all** cert-manager resources will need to be updated to reflect these changes.